zeratul9911/zeratul9911/README.md

-# Hi there, I'm Rony Portelli 👋
+# Hi there, I'm Rony 👋

 I'm a passionate Software Engineer specializing in dynamic web applications, secure blockchain integrations, and immersive mixed reality solutions.
 I thrive in agile, collaborative environments and enjoy mentoring teams while pushing the boundaries of technology to deliver innovative enterprise solutions.